constantcontact/ios-sdk/README.md

 	Add to targets: "<yourProjectName>"
 	Destination:     "Copy items into destination group's folder(if needed)"

+## Documentation

+The Javadoc is hosted at http://constantcontact.github.io/java-sdk

+API Documentation is located at http://developer.constantcontact.com/docs/developer-guides/api-documentation-index.html

 ## Usage

 1) Include the following code in the file you wish to use the SDK: